mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_allocation.md

 ## Intro

-Low level heap memory allocation in C is done with `malloc` and `free`.
+Heap memory management in C is done with `malloc` and `free`.
+These functions can also be used in Objective-C. For temporary memory it can be convenient to use  `[[NSMutableData dataWithLength:] mutableBytes]` instead, as you are getting an autoreleased memory block.
-In Objective-C high level autoreleased memory allocation is done with `[[NSMutableData dataWithLength:] mutableBytes]`.

-MulleObjC provides some memory functions for all purposes that are "inbetween".
+MulleObjC provides more memory functions for convenience, better leak checking and more control.

 ### struct mulle_allocator